-Any defect which requires central triage or which impacts another participant or the test stage as a whole, this defect will be recorded in the central system and tracked through to closure centrally by MHHS.
+Any defect which requires central triage, or which impacts another participant or the test stage as a whole, will be recorded in the central system and tracked through to closure centrally by MHHSP.

 This section will be updated in future iterations of the QA&P.